pulumi/pulumi/docs/overview.md

     var mu = require("mu");

+    var votes = new mu.Table();
+    var voteCounts = new mu.Table();

+    // Create a HTTP endpoint Service that receives votes from an API: var voteAPI = new mu.HTTPGateway();
+    voteAPI.post("/vote", (req, res) => {
+        votes.push({ color: req.info.color, count: 1 });
+    });

+    // Keep our aggregated counts up-to-date:
+    votes.forEach(vote => {
+        voteCounts.updateIncrement(vote.color, vote.count);
+    });

+Imagining this were in a single file, `voting_stack.js`, the single command

+    $ mu up ./voting_stack.js

+would provision all of the requisite cloud resources and make the service come to life.

+Let's quickly look at two slight variants of this same code.

+First, we can use a custom service to encapsulate resources and logic.
+The above example is comprised of nothing but Functions, which is great for simple scenarios.
+Sometimes, however, the situation calls for more structure:

+    var mu = require("mu");

     // Create a HTTP endpoint Service that receives votes from an API: var voteAPI = new mu.HTTPGateway();
     var votingService = new VotingService();